7h3rAm/7h3rAm.github.io/_posts/geras-wuos-stack1-solutions.md

 There are a few very important points to note from the above output:

 1. To witness the [SSP](http://en.wikipedia.org/wiki/Buffer_overflow_protection#GCC_Stack-Smashing_Protector_.28ProPolice.29) mitigation technique, locate the `mov eax, gs:0x14` instruction at memory address `0x080484aa`.
 This instruction inserts a random 4B canary value just below the function prologue.
 2. Variable reordering feature of SSP is also in place since for the initial `printf` call, the first variable to be pushed on to stack is `&cookie` instead of `&buf` (refer [cdecl](http://en.wikipedia.org/wiki/X86_calling_conventions#cdecl) calling convention).
 This is concluded from the addresses used to move arguments onto stack.
 The `&cookie` is accessed from the location `[ebp-0x58]` and `&buf` from `[ebp-0x54]`.
-As such, cookie is placed at a distance of 88B from EBP and `buf` is located right above it at a distance of 84B from EBP.
+As such, cookie is placed at a distance of `88B` from EBP and `buf` is located right above it at a distance of 84B from EBP.
 The additional 4B are from the canary placed inbetween `buf` and EBP.
 3. The code to verify the content of canary, before returning control to the parent process, is also added and can be found at address `0x080484f0`.
 If this check fails, the `__stack_chk_fail` function is called to abort the execution of this program.

-**NOTE**: These SSP features are enabled by default and hence were introduced automatically through the vanilla command-line we used to compile `stack1.c` above.
+> These SSP features are enabled by default and hence were introduced automatically through the vanilla command-line we used to compile `stack1.c` above.
 It is, however, suggested to use explicit command-line arguments without considering their default status when compiling your source files.
 This ensures portability of security checks in your applications.

 You must have already guessed that the call stack layout we saw earlier is no longer in sync with the compiled binary.
 We need to recreate it considering the above discussed modifications: